Use our legal checklist to learn what to do after an accident and understand key legal considerations for recovering financial compensation.

 You have limited options when it comes to your insurance coverage.
 Your insurer will only cover a portion of your damages up to your policy limits.
 However, you have more room to negotiate when you file a third-party claim or lawsuit.
 It is in your best interest to have a respected Missouri personal injury attorney as your advocate to ensure you are making the right decision for the short and long term.

-Contact a Missouri Personal Injury Lawyer to Recover Lost Wages After a Car Accident
+Contact a Personal Injury Lawyer to Recover Lost Wages After a Car Accident

 A car accident can disrupt your ability to work and provide for yourself and your family.
-Whether you are temporarily unable to work, miss out on opportunities for bonuses and commissions, or are sidelined completely, Brown & Crouppen is prepared to get the most money from those responsible.
+Whether you are temporarily unable to work, miss out on opportunities for bonuses and commissions, or are sidelined completely, Brown & Crouppen is prepared to recover maximum financial compensation.

 Contact our car accident attorneys to discuss your case and learn how we can help you get the lost wage damages you deserve.
 We offer a free, no-obligation case evaluation.
 Reach out to one of our Missouri law offices to schedule your meeting today.
 We have locations in St. Louis, Kansas City, O’Fallon, St. Charles, Washington, and Arnold.